 Stakeholder Outreach.
 Discuss whether this project has any opposition or barriers to completion besides funding.
 Describe your public outreach and feedback you have received.
 Are there any public safety concerns with the project?
 How will you address those concerns?

 There are no known barriers or opposition to this project.
-We have built a good relationship with landowner, residents and Gary the site superintendent.
+We have built a good relationship with landowner, residents and the site superintendent.

 Supplemental Questions